On facebook your email address is e.g. email@example.com

 Good result there, judge.

 Facebook was given 24 hours to supply a court in Northern Ireland with the email addresses of account holders who used the site to post abusive messages about a Belfast company, according to press reports.
-Three staff members from the unnamed company have been targeted by messages on the site over a period of several months, the …
+Three staff members from the unnamed company have been targeted by messages on the site over a period of several months, …

 On facebook your email address is e.g. firstname.lastname@example.org